 We may earn money or products from the companies mentioned in this post.
 Read our disclosure policy.

 If you are considering a road trip in Norway, one stop you will want to make is Oslo.
 Located on the on the Bygdøy Peninsula, Oslo is a city full of beautiful architecture, scenic landscapes and rich history.
 It is a place that is safe for the solo traveler and full of family-friendly activities for those traveling with children.
-If you only have one day and are wondering how to spend your time, we have a list of top things to do in Oslo.
+If you only have one day in Oslo and are wondering how to spend your time, we have a list of top things to do.

 First, we are BIG FANS of getting city passes whenever we travel.
 The Oslo Pass gives you free entry to more than 30 museums and attractions, free travel on all public transport and other great perks.
 While there are a lot of FREE things to do in Oslo, if you are planning to go to museums or take public transportation, you might find it much cheaper to go ahead and get the Oslo pass.

 - Oslo’s Harbor Promenade